wallarm/product-documentation/docs/4.2/attacks-vulns-list.md

 *   Sanitize and filter all parameters that a web application receives as input to prevent an entity in the input from being executed.
 *   Apply the recommendations from the [OWASP SSRF Prevention Cheat Sheet][link-owasp-ssrf-cheatsheet].

+### Cross-Site Request Forgery (CSRF)

+**Vulnerability**

+**CWE code:** [CWE-352][cwe-352]

+**Wallarm code:** `csrf`

+**Description:**

+Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

+The corresponding vulnerability occurs due to the user's browser automatically adding user’s session cookies that are set for the target domain name while performing the cross-site request.

+For most sites, these cookies include credentials associated with the site.
+Therefore, if the user is currently authenticated to the site, the site will have no way to distinguish between the forged request sent by the victim and a legitimate request sent by the victim.

+As a result, the attacker can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the attacker does not even need to have access to that user's cookies.

+**Remediation:**

+You may follow these recommendations:

+*   Employ anti-CSRF protection mechanisms, such as CSRF tokens and others.
+*   Set the `SameSite` cookie attribute.
+*   Apply the recommendations from the [OWASP CSRF Prevention Cheat Sheet][link-owasp-csrf-cheatsheet].

 ### Forced browsing